What is Equifax?

-- Excellent (833-1,200) means that you are in the top 20% of the credit-active population using Equifax – you are seen as highly unlikely to experience a default or bankruptcy within 12 months.
-You have a five-times better than average chance of keeping a clean credit report and can be more likely to receive approval for credit products.
+- Excellent (841-1,200) means that you are in the top 20% of the population who uses credit regularly, according to Equifax.
+You are seen as highly unlikely to have an adverse event such as a default, court judgment or bankruptcy recorded on your credit file in the next 12 months.
+In other words, you have a higher chance of keeping a clean credit report and may be more likely to receive approval for credit products.

-- Good (622-725) means you are seen as less likely than average to experience a default or bankruptcy and have a better than average chance of keeping a clean credit score, but it could do with improvement.
+- Good (666-755) means you are seen as less likely than average to experience an adverse event in the next 12 months.
+In other words, you have a better than average chance of recording no adverse events.

-- Average (510-621) – while not sounding like a worrying label, according to Equifax, being in this band means an adverse event such as a default is ‘likely’ in the next 12 months when compared to the other parts of the Australian population.
+- Average (506-665) means an adverse event is likely in the next 12 months when compared to the wider population.

 How does Equifax calculate your credit score?

 Learn more about credit scores